Sonoma County Main Adult Detention (MADF)

 Satellite View of Sonoma County Main Adult Detention (MADF)

-The Sonoma County Main Adult Detention (MADF) is a medium-security detention center located at 2777 Ventura Ave Santa Rosa, CA which is operated locally by the Sonoma County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Sonoma Co Jail is a detention center located at 2777 Ventura Ave Santa Rosa, CA which is operated locally by the Sonoma County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Sonoma County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Santa Rosa Police Department who do not have their own long-term lock-up.
+Sonoma County accepts inmates from surrounding towns, Santa Rosa Police Department, and the US Marshal's Service.

 The Sonoma County Sheriff's Office Detention Division is responsible for the processing, care, and management of individuals held in lawful detention.
 With a staff of over 300 employees, the Detention Division is committed to serving the people of the State of California and County of Sonoma by providing a secure, safe, and humane environment for both the staff and inmates.